 Excessive exposure to heat can cause a range of heat-related illnesses, from heat rash and heat cramps to heat exhaustion and heat stroke.
 Heat stroke can result in death and requires immediate medical attention.

 Exposure to heat can also increase the risk of injuries because of sweaty palms, fogged-up safety glasses, dizziness, and burns from hot surfaces or steam.

 > > Go to Heat-Related Illnesses and First Aid

 Workers exposed to hot indoor environments or hot and humid conditions outdoors are at risk of heat-related illness, especially those doing heavy work tasks or using bulky or non-breathable protective clothing and equipment.
 Some workers might be at greater risk than others if they have not built up a tolerance to hot conditions, or if they have certain health conditions.
 The table below shows some environmental and job-specific factors that increase the risk of heat-related illness.

 Factors That Put Workers at Greater Risk

-Workers who are suddenly exposed to working in a hot environment face additional and generally avoidable hazards to their safety and health.
+Workers who are suddenly exposed to working in a hot environment face additional, but generally avoidable hazards to their safety and health.
 New workers and those returning from time away are especially vulnerable.
-That's why it is important to prepare for the heat: educate workers about the dangers of heat, acclimatize workers, gradually increase the workload or allow more frequent breaks to help new workers and those returning to a job after time away build up a tolerance for hot conditions.
+That's why it is important to prepare for the heat: educate workers about the dangers of heat, and acclimatize workers by gradually increasing the workload or providing more frequent breaks to help new workers and those returning to a job after time away build up a tolerance for hot conditions.